-What is required to be considered for admission to an MSc programme?
+What is required to be considered for admission to the MSc programme?

-A. A bachelor’s degree from a good university, that is comparable in level with a bachelor degree from a research university in the Netherlands in a main subject closely related to the MSc programme to which you are applying, with good grades on the key courses.
+A. A bachelor’s degree from a good university, that is comparable in level with a bachelor degree from a research university in the Netherlands in a main subject in the engineering or natural sciences with good grades on the key courses.

 A Bachelor's Cumulative Grade Point Average (CGPA) of at least 75% of the scale maximum, unless specific requirements are defined for thecountry in which you obtained your bachelor's degree.
 Find a full list of countries at the second point on this page.